google/magika/js/README.md

 const prediction = await magika.identifyBytes(await someFile.text());
 console.log(prediction);
 ```

-For more, see our [documentation](js/DOCS.md).
+For more, see our [documentation](./DOCS.md).

-# Commmand line tool
+# Commmand-line tool
 Please use the official CLI (with `pip install magika`) as it's considerably faster than this one.
+Read more about that in the main [README](../README.md).
-This is useful to load the TensorflowJS model and see that it works as expected.
+This one, is useful to load the TensorflowJS model and see that it works as expected.
 ```
 Magika JS - file type detection with ML. https://google.github.io/magika